A lone evacuation ship hurtles out into the darkness of space, thousands of lightyears off course.

 Chaotic Era is “a gigantic real-time strategy game set within a procedurally generated universe” (TechCrunch).

-Explore the edges of time and space as you grow your civilization from a single planet to a vast interstellar empire over millions of years.
+Explore the edges of time and space as you grow your civilization from a single planet to a vast interstellar empire.
 The universe is a chaotic and hostile place—as your population expands, you’ll face the harsh challenges of a civilization stretched across the stars.

 Build a fleet of specialized starships to navigate the universe and reach new worlds, gathering resources and keeping your population from falling to mass extinction.